 Does Package Size Matter?

 The above charts show the statistics for tiny “Hello World”-style functions.
 Adding dependencies and thus increasing the deployed package size will further increase the cold start durations.

 Indeed, the functions with many dependencies can be 5-10 times slower to start.

 What Is The Effect Of VPC Access?

 AWS Lambda might need to access resources inside Amazon Virtual Private Cloud (Amazon VPC).
-Configuring VPC access slows down the cold starts significantly:
+In the past, configuring VPC access slowed down the cold starts significantly.